aymanbazyan/MeowMatesAPI-docs/docs/01-API/03-Auth.md

 }
 ```

-_Last updated on August 9, 2024 by Aymen cholobob_
+_Last updated on August 9, 2024 by Aymen_